 Following a bit of an exchange on Facebook, I have been looking again at the now widely accepted contention, associated especially with Wright, Bauckham and Fee, that in 1 Corinthians 8:6 Paul has taken the extraordinary step of including Jesus in the Shema and therefore in the divine identity.
 The Shema reads: “Hear, O Israel: The Lord our God is one Lord” (Deut.
 6:4 LXX).
 The argument is that Paul has taken this traditional confession and divided it between the Father and the Son: “for us one God, the Father, from whom all things and we for him, and one Lord, Jesus Christ, through whom all things and we through him” (1 Cor.
 8:5-6).

-So, for example, Wright in his essay “Monotheism, Christology and Ethics: 1 Corinthians 8” in The Climax of the Covenant: Christ and the Law in Pauline Theology, 129:
+So, for example, Wright in his essay “Monotheism, Christology and Ethics: 1 Corinthians 8” in , 129:

 There can be no mistake: just as in Philippians 2 and Colossians 1, Paul has placed Jesus within an explicit statement, drawn from the old Testament’s quarry of emphatically monotheistic texts, of the doctrine that Israel’s God is the one and only God, the creator of the world.
 The Shema was already, at this stage of Judaism, in widespread use as the Jewish daily prayer.
 Paul has redefined it christologically, producing what we can only call a sort of christological monotheism.